Sound and Relatively Complete Belief Hoare Logic for Statistical Hypothesis Testing Programs: Acknowledgments

 \section{Acknowledgments}

 The authors are supported by ERATO HASUO Metamathematics for Systems Design Project (No. JPMJER1603), JST.
 In particular, we thank Ichiro Hasuo for providing the opportunity for us to meet and collaborate in that project.
-Yusuke Kawamoto is supported by JST, PRESTO Grant Number JPMJPR2022, Japan, and by JSPS KAKENHI Grant Number 21K12028, Japan.
-Tetsuya Sato is supported by JSPS KAKENHI Grant Number 20K19775, Japan.
+Yusuke Kawamoto is supported by JST, PRESTO Grant Number JPMJPR2022, Japan, and by JSPS KAKENHI Grant Number JP21K12028, Japan.
+Tetsuya Sato is supported by JSPS KAKENHI Grant Number JP20K19775, Japan.
 Kohei Suenaga is supported by JST CREST Grant Number JPMJCR2012, Japan.
+We thank Kenji Fukumizu for providing helpful information on hypothesis testing.
+We also thank anonymous reviewers and Kentaro Kobayashi for their useful comments on the manuscript.